 Of course,most of my ancestors did not have to go to farmer’s markets because they had their own kitchen gardens.
 I mentioned that Mame Butts Kaser’s mother Ann Marie was known for her beautiful gardens, particularly the flowers.
 When you drive the rural roads of Ohio in the summer time, you’ll see neat garden patches beside every farm house.
 And everyone plants flowers along with the vegetables.
 Ken’s mother, Agnes Badertscher grew a productive garden, but ringed it with flowers for cutting.
 My grandmother, Vera Anderson did the same.
 My father loved to plot a garden wherever he lived.

 Farmer’s Markets are as old as agriculture, and indeed in many places in Europe were the reason that a town grew up.
 We can still go to wonderful farmer’s markets in Italy, France, England, Ireland and other countries our ancestors came from.
 So if you don’t have time or space to garden like your ancestors did, find your nearest farmer’s market.
+This Smithsonian article focuses on the history of farmer’s markets in our own country.

 I wonder if the village of Clark Ohio, where so many of my Kaser ancestors lived, had a farmer’s market in the old days?
 I wonder what my Kaser relatives raised in their gardens?
 I’m sure they had gardens, because most of them were farmers and many stayed right there in Clark all their lives, living next door to each other.
 Did my great-grandmother Catherine Sampsel Kaser have a garden right up into her 80s?
 She lived a long life, near her children, according to census reports.